Doctor of Philosophy in Medical Nutrition Science

 The Department of Dietetics & Nutrition and the University of Kansas Medical Center have a commitment to nondiscrimination, access and reasonable accommodation of students with disabilities.
 Therefore, all students admitted to the PhD Degree in Medical Nutrition Science must be able to meet the following requirements and expectations with or without an accommodation.
 The PhD degree prepares students to practice dietetics and nutrition and to interpret and participate in research in nutrition within academic and healthcare organizations.
 Graduates need knowledge and skills to function in diverse practice and research settings.
 All students who are admitted into the PhD degree program in Dietetics & Nutrition are able to do the following:

 Observe: Specific observation skills include, but are not limited to, being able to accurately assess lectures, demonstrations, research, and practice situations in the practice and research of health sciences.

-Communicate: Students must have the ability to use multiple communication techniques (oral, written, nonverbal) that enable them to communicate with clients, teachers, health providers, and faculty.
+Communicate: Students must have the ability to use multiple communication techniques (oral, written, nonverbal) that enable them to communicate with research participants, teachers, health providers, and faculty.
 Students must be able to report to members of the team, express accurate information to research participants, and teach, explain, direct and counsel people.

 Intellectual and Cognitive Abilities: Students must be able to measure, calculate reason, analyze, synthesize, integrate, and remember to apply information.
 Creative problem solving and clinical reasoning requires all of these intellectual abilities.